OCA/connector-magento/magentoerpconnect/doc/project/contribute.rst

 ============

-The main channel for the discussion is the mailing list, you are invited to join the team on: https://launchpad.net/~openerp-connector-community and subscribe to the mailing list.
+The main channel for the discussion is the mailing list, you are invited to subscribe on the list named 'Connectors' on: https://odoo-community.org/groups

 File an Issue
 =============